giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 ```
-    fab sanit compile test_configuration restart_service
+    fab sanit compile test-configuration restart-service
 ```

 This would execute everything after sanit in order: compilation, testing, and restart.
-Chaining restart_service is not recommended, one should inspect the output of test_configuration (that everything is ok) before restarting.
+Chaining restart-service is not recommended, one should inspect the output of test-configuration (that everything is ok) before restarting.